Science with a small two-band UV-photometry mission II: Observations of stars and stellar systems: Physics of Stars

 \subsection{Nature of warps in the light curves of magnetic stars}

 High-precision satellite observations of chemically peculiar stars revealed multiple persistent phase-locked warps on their light curves \citep[see Fig.~\ref{fig:mikland}]{mikland}.
 The warps likely originate due to the light absorption in centrifugally supported magnetospheric clouds reminiscent of stellar prominences \citep{mraky}.
-The clouds are expected to be fed by wind, providing the only evidence of winds in many stars.
+The clouds are expected to be fed by wind, providing the only evidence of winds in low-luminosity hot stars.
 However, the competing model predicting the other origin of the warps due to surface features was not yet excluded.
 High-precision observations in two bands can resolve the issue.
 Magnetospheric absorption originates on free electrons; therefore, it is predicted to be grey.
 On the other hand, variability due to surface features is expected to show different amplitudes in different bands.
-Therefore, precise photometric observations in two filters will allow us to understand the nature of warps in the light curves and possibly prove the existence of wind.
-Observations with a relatively high S/N of 1000 are required to clearly determine the amplitude of the warps (see Fig.~\ref{fig:mikland}).
+Therefore, precise photometric observations in two filters will allow us to understand the nature of warps in the light curves of chemically peculiar stars and possibly prove the existence of stellar wind.
+Observations with a relatively high SNR of 1000 are required to clearly determine the amplitude of the warps (see Fig.~\ref{fig:mikland}).
 The corresponding cadence of observations should be about 1~min to observe warps with high time resolution.
-One UV band of about 260--360~nm combined with optical photometry is suitable to distinguish between the models of variability.
-Alternatively, a far-UV band 140--190~nm would enable an even better test of the nature of light absorption in hot stars with corotating magnetospheres \citep{mysigorie} and extremely hot white dwarfs \citep{uhlprom}.
+The near-UV band combined with optical photometry is suitable to distinguish between the models of variability.
+Alternatively, a far-UV band would enable an even better test of the nature of light absorption in hot stars with corotating magnetospheres \citep{mysigorie} and extremely hot white dwarfs \citep{uhlprom}.